pachyderm/pachyderm/doc/fundamentals/getting_data_out_of_pachyderm.md

 pachctl get file edges@master:example_pic.jpg
 ```

 But how do we know which files to get?
 Of course we can use the `pachctl list file` command to see what files are available.
 But how do we know which results are the latest, came from certain input, etc.?
 In this case, we would like to know which edge detected images in the `edges` repo come from which input images in the `images` repo.
-This is where provenance and the `flush-commit` command come in handy.
+This is where provenance and the `flush commit` command come in handy.

-## Examining file provenance with flush-commit
+## Examining file provenance with flush commit

-Generally, `flush-commit` will let our process block on an input commit until all of the output results are ready to read.
-In other words, `flush-commit` lets you view a consistent global snapshot of all your data at a given commit.
-Note, we are just going to cover a few aspects of `flush-commit` here.
+Generally, `flush commit` will let our process block on an input commit until all of the output results are ready to read.
+In other words, `flush commit` lets you view a consistent global snapshot of all your data at a given commit.
+Note, we are just going to cover a few aspects of `flush commit` here.

-Let's demonstrate a typical workflow using `flush-commit`.
+Let's demonstrate a typical workflow using `flush commit`.
 First, we'll make a few commits of data into the `images` repo on the `master` branch.
 That will then trigger our `edges` pipeline and generate three output commits in our `edges` repo:

 ```sh
 $ pachctl list commit images